LayeredStudio/quick-login/readme.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Enable secure login & registration with social accounts!
-Supports Twitter, Facebook, Google, WordPress.com and LinkedIn.
+Supports Twitter, Facebook, Google, WordPress.com, LinkedIn and Slack.

 == Description ==

 **Quick Social Login** lets your visitors login or register with a single click!
-Adds login with Facebook, Google, Twitter, LinkedIn and WordPress.com on Login page, Register page, Comment forms and WooCommerce Checkout.
+Adds login with Facebook, Google, Twitter, LinkedIn, Slack and WordPress.com on Login page, Register page, Comment forms and WooCommerce Checkout.

 Faster login or register will increase percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.